Food Source for Class 3 EVS

 Food is essential for all living organisms.
 The food that we eat mainly comes from two sources—plants and animals.
-Different parts of a plant are consumed as food like leaves, stems, flowers, seeds, fruits, roots, etc. Similarly, milk, eggs, and meat obtained from animals constitute an essential component of our daily diet.
+Different parts of a plant are consumed as food like leaves, stems, flowers, seeds, fruits, roots, etc. Similarly, milk, eggs, and meat obtained.

 We get vegetables from plants that we eat daily as a part of our normal diet.
 The term ‘vegetables’ commonly refers to all the plant parts that humans consume.